In this Kit:

 Sex as a Biological Variable

 Until a few decades ago, researchers believed there were no significant differences between males and females other than their reproductive functions.
 Because of this belief, basic and preclinical research focused only on male animals and cells.
 To gain a clear understanding of female biology, NIH developed and implemented the NIH Policy on Sex as a Biological Variable (SABV), which states: “NIH expects that sex as a biological variable will be factored into research designs, analyses, and reporting in vertebrate animal and human studies.”
 Investigators seeking NIH funding for research should study both sexes or provide a strong justification for studying only one sex.
 You can read the NIH Policy on Sex as a Biological Variable and guidance on Consideration of Sex as a Biological Variable in NIH-funded Research for more information.
+The SABV Primer consists of four independent, interactive modules that are designed to help the biomedical community account for and appropriately integrate SABV across the full spectrum of biomedical sciences.

 ORWH fosters, guides, and supports research on women’s health and the influences of sex and gender on health and disease to improve the health of women.
 ORWH partners with the NIH Institutes, Centers, and Offices (ICOs) and other Federal agencies to co-fund research in these areas: